This page contains detailed information about west’s multiple repository model

 url-baseinstead of the project’s

 nameto form its fetch URL.
 Projects may not have both

 revision: Optional.
-The current project revision used by
+The Git revision that

 defaultssubsection will be used if present.
-If both are missing,

 clone-depth: Optional.
 If given, a positive integer which creates a shallow history in the cloned repository limited to the given number of commits.
 This can only be used if the

 west-commands: Optional.
 If given, a relative path to a YAML file within the project which describes additional west commands provided by that project.
 This file is named